ZJUMAI/EvoPatient/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License, This license permits the use, modification, and distribution of the code, subject to certain conditions outlined in the Apache 2.0 License.